alfu32/casetastic/README.md

 # casetastic
 ## Short description
-The `TextFormatter` class is a comprehensive utility designed to handle various text transformations, such as converting text between camelCase, snake_case, PascalCase, and more.
+The `Casetastic` class is a comprehensive utility designed to handle various text transformations, such as converting text between camelCase, snake_case, PascalCase, and more.

 ## Functional specifications

-### TextFormatter Class
+### Casetastic Class
 - The class is designed to take in tokens (words) and convert them between different cases/formats.
 - Contains static methods to create a new instance of the class based on various text formats:
   - `fromCamelCase`